 - Now the fund is used primarily to provide immediate relief to families of those killed in natural calamities, to the victims of the major accidents and riots.

-- Assistance from PMNRF is also given for medical treatment like heart surgeries, kidney transplantation, cancer treatment, and acid attack, etc.
+- Assistance from PMNRF is also given for medical treatment like heart surgeries, kidney transplantation, cancer treatment, acid attacks, etc.

 - The fund consists entirely of public contributions and does not get any budgetary support.